glasswalk3r/ubuntu-justched/README.md

 And edit the configuration file.

 Now you may want to add the program to your session startup.
 In most cases invoking `gnome-session-properties` from Unity will do it.
-You can see a lot more of options to enable it in http://askubuntu.com/questions/30931/how-do-i-make-a-program-auto-start-every-time-i-log-in.
+You can see a lot more of options to enable it at http://askubuntu.com/questions/30931/how-do-i-make-a-program-auto-start-every-time-i-log-in.

 justched will now look for newer version of JVM in your Ubuntu.
 If something newer is found, it will be downloaded and converted automatically to a DEB file.
 The location of the DEB file will be defined by justched configuration file and you will have to install it manually.
 A desktop notification will be sent to you when this